By watching, instead of doing, you'll gain an in-depth understanding of the workplace and a real sense of whether the job is right for you

 When trying to discover who you can shadow careers fairs are also a useful resource.
 Attend job fairs and speak to representatives to enquire about work shadowing opportunities.
 If the particular role you had in mind is unsuitable for shadowing the company may be able to offer a different form of experience.

 Applying for shadowing opportunities

 Securing a position requires hard work and effort.
 Opportunities are very rarely advertised publicly, so it's up to you to formally approach the individuals or organisations that you're interested in working for.
 Find out how to ask employers for work experience.
 Send them your CV and cover letter explaining why you would like to shadow them and how you feel this could benefit you.

 Your university careers service or department may also be able to recommend individuals or organisations that are open to approaches for work shadowing.

 Periods of work shadowing can be arranged at any time, but the more notice you give to an individual or company the more likely they are to agree to your request.

 As it's only a short stint of experience it's unlikely you'll get to carry out any tasks, although this will depend on the employer.
 Instead you can expect the person you're shadowing to show you what they do and explain why things are done in a certain way.
-You may also be able to sit in on some meetings and there may be time set aside for you to ask questions or speak to other departments.
+You may also be able to sit in on some meetings, watch customer or client interactions and there may be time set aside for you to ask questions or speak to other departments.

 Whether there's specific time for questions or you ask them throughout the day you should make sure that you have some prepared.
-The person you're shadowing will still have to carry out their day-to-day job so won't have lots of time.
-Make sure your questions can't be answered with an internet search or by looking at their website.
-Instead ask questions such as why they chose that company, how they got the job and what challenges the role and sector face.
+The person you're shadowing will still have to carry out their day-to-day job so won't have lots of time to answer obvious enquiries so make sure that your questions can't be answered with an internet search or by looking at their website.
+Instead ask questions such as:

 If you've tried work shadowing and would like to gain more in-depth work experience, search internships and work placements.